frameless/strapi/README.md

 OPEN_FORMS_API_URL=http://localhost:8000/api/v2/
 OPEN_FORMS_CSS_URL=http://localhost:8000/static/sdk/open-forms-sdk.css
 OPEN_FORMS_SDK_URL=http://localhost:8000/static/sdk/open-forms-sdk.js
+PANDOSEARCH_API_URL= # You can use the following API URL to test the functionality of the SearchBar component: https://public.pandosearch.com/developer.pandosearch.com/.
+Valid keys that can be used in the searchBar field include: search, server, highlighting, and help.
-# the value should matched the same environment variable on the Strapi dashboard
+PREVIEW_SECRET_TOKEN= # the value should matched the same environment variable on the Strapi dashboard STRAPI_PRIVATE_URL=http://0.0.0.0:1337/ STRAPI_PUBLIC_URL=http://0.0.0.0:1337/
-PREVIEW_SECRET_TOKEN=
-STRAPI_PRIVATE_URL=http://0.0.0.0:1337/
-STRAPI_PUBLIC_URL=http://0.0.0.0:1337/
 ```